microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Get-MgBetaSecurityThreatIntelligenceHost.md

 ## SYNOPSIS
 Read the properties and relationships of a host object.
 The host resource is the abstract base type that returns an implementation.
-A host can be of one of the following types:
+A host can be of one of the following types: This API is available in the following national cloud deployments.

 ## SYNTAX